ehrpg/qstar/docs/crisis/index.md

 Damage that's reduced by the Armor is dealt to the Armor's Durability instead.
 If the Armor's Durability reaches 0, it does not provide DR anymore.

-Some weapons and Actions circumvent the armor's damage reduction, e.g.
+Some weapons and Actions circumvent the Armor's damage reduction, e.g.
 Armor-Piercing Ammunition.

 !!! example "Damage Reduction"
-    A target wears an armour with a physical DR of 3, and a durability of 10.
+    A target wears an armor with a physical DR of 3, and a durability of 10.
 He receives 5 physical damage.
-The armour blocks 3 of the 5 incoming damage.
+The armor blocks 3 of the 5 incoming damage.
-    The durability of armour is reduced to 7, and the target only receives 2 points of damage.
+    The durability of armor is reduced to 7, and the target only receives 2 points of damage.

 ### Non-lethal damage